MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-pango/doc/md/Layout.md

 get-width
 ---------

-Gets the width to which the lines of the `PangoLayout` should wrap.
+Gets the width to which the lines of the **Gnome::Pango::Layout** should wrap.

     method get-width (--> Int )